Top 10 Destinations in Greece

 Our pick #3

-Situated in the central region of Greece are the breathtaking monasteries of Meteora.
-Perched atop huge sandstone rocks in the middle of a valley, these fabled monasteries date back to the 14th century.
-They were built by local monks who previously lived in the caves of Meteora and originally numbered a total of 24.
+The monasteries of Meteora have to be seen to be believed.
+Located in the centre of the country, your first impression of the landscape will be the towering sandstone pillars which rise up from the ground.
+And then you'll spot the handful of monasteries perched precariously from the top of the pillars.
+These fabled monasteries date back to the 14th century.
+They were built by local monks who previously lived in the caves of Meteora, and originally numbered 24.
 Only six have survived and today these monasteries, once isolated from the rest of the world thanks to their vertigo-inducing position close to the clouds, are one of the most popular destinations in all of Greece.
 And the region has been recognised by UNESCO not only for its natural brilliance but also for its art with the monasteries home to post-Byzantine frescoes.
+You can visit some of the monasteries but be warned, it's quite a climb!

 Our pick #4

-Greece is home to over 6,000 islands so it's little wonder a few have made it onto a list of top places to visit.
+Greece is home to over 6,000 islands, so it's little wonder a few have made it onto a list of top places to visit.
 And the island of Santorini frequently finds itself on the round-up of Greece's best islands.
-It's not a stretch to describe it as one of the most scenic with midnight blue waters, dramatic lava cliffs and pristine golden sands complimented by now-iconic white-washed houses topped with cobalt-coloured domes.
+It's not a stretch to describe it as one of the most scenic.
+Black sand beaches, active volcanoes and the pretty whitewashed villages of Oia and Fira are just some of the highlights of the island, which is about as good as it gets for a European summer holiday.
 Aside from the dazzling panoramas and magical sunsets, you'll also find scenic walks to enjoy, acclaimed wines to sample, and history to discover at the Minoan Bronze Age archaeological site of Akrotiri.

 Our pick #5